 - Right-click on it and click ‘Change.’
 You will have to choose the ‘Repair’ option from all the options given.

 If you have Office 365, you will have the option for quick and online repair.
 Try the quick repair first and see whether it is helpful.
-The online repair will download the complete Office 365 from internet and re-install it which may take some time.
+The online repair will download the complete Office 365 from the internet and re-install it which may take some time.

 Method-3 Update Microsoft office

-By default, the Microsoft Office installs updates automatically, but in case Excel or any other Office programs give errors, it is better to get the latest updates.
+By default, Microsoft Office installs updates automatically, but in case Excel or any other Office programs give errors, it is better to get the latest updates.